next level collaboration logo

 Introducing Matt

-Next Level Collaboration was created out of Dr Matthew (Matt) Harrison’s research, so we wouldn’t be here without him!
-Matt is an experienced educator, researcher, and digital creator with a keen passion for utilising technology and games-based intervention to enhance children’s social learning and inclusion.
-He trains teachers at the University of Melbourne Graduate School of Education.
-Matt’s research primarily focuses on promoting inclusive education for neurodiverse children and young adults, and the creative use of digital technologies as teaching and learning tools.
-He is also the founder of Hatt Designs developing educational apps for tablets and smartphones.
+Dr Matthew Harrison (Matt) is an experienced educator, researcher, and digital creator with a keen passion for utilising technology and games-based intervention to enhance children’s social learning and inclusion.
+Matt is a senior lecturer at the Melbourne Graduate School of Education (University of Melbourne) and specialises in building graduate teachers’ capacity to support neurodivergent students and promote inclusive education.
+The Next Level Collaboration program was developed from Matt’s PhD research, and his current research primarily focuses on supporting neurodiversity through inclusive education practices, along with the incorporation of digital technologies as teaching and learning tools.

-When not gaming: You’ll find Matt playing with Lego or going for a run!
+Outside of gaming, you can find Matt building Lego sets or going for a run!

 Next Level Collaboration is a proud product of the Melbourne Graduate School of Education and the Translating Research at Melbourne (TRaM) program at the University of Melbourne.